fru1tstand/qbittorrent-exporter/README.md

    Defaults to `http://localhost:8080`.
  + `collectorSettings` - This list is dynamically generated with all available collectors.
 Set `true` to enable the collector.
 Set `false` or delete the line to disable the collector.
  See #Features for a description of each collector.
+Note it's possible for a collector to not produce an output if its value is `0`.